Label-free quantification of metabolites

 Adduct grouping

 Metabolites commonly co-elute as ions with different adducts (e.g., glutathione+H, glutathione+Na) or with charge-neutral modifications (e.g., water loss).
 Grouping such related ions allows to leverage information across features.
-For example, a low intensity, single trace feature could still be assigned a charge and adduct due to a matching high-quality feature.
+For example, a low-intensity, single-trace feature could still be assigned a charge and adduct due to a matching high-quality feature.
 Several OpenMS tools, such as AccurateMassSearch, can use this information to, for example, narrow down candidates for identification.

 For this grouping task, we provide the MetaboliteAdductDecharger node.
 Its method explores the combinatorial space of all adduct combinations in a charge range for optimal explanations.
 Using defined adduct probabilities, it assigns co-eluting features having suitable mass shifts and charges those adduct combinations which maximize overall ion probabilities.